open-horizon/anax/test/README.md

 ## Overview

-The e2e project is used by Horizon developers to test an X86 device and X86 agbot together, thus the name End to End test.
+The e2e project is used by Horizon developers to test an x86 device and x86 agbot together, thus the name End to End test.
+Also it is possible for ppc64le platform with remote test mode.

 The project will create 3 containers:

 - exchange-db
   - A postgres container for the exchange-api
 - exchange-api